Key information

 MMR vaccination when aged under 12 months

-A dose of MMR (called MMR0 [zero]) may be recommended for infants aged 4–11 months during measles outbreaks for pre-exposure prophylaxis (for post-exposure prophylaxis and HNIG use see section 12.8).
+A dose of MMR (called MMR0 [zero]) may be recommended for infants aged 4 months to under 11 months during measles outbreaks for pre-exposure prophylaxis (for post-exposure prophylaxis and HNIG use see section 12.8).
 These children still require a further two doses of MMR at ages 12 months (given at least four weeks after previous dose) and 15 months because their immune response and long-term protection from measles is less when the vaccine is given at a younger age.[34, 35] This is because the seroconversion rate is lower when MMR is administered to an infant aged under 11 months.
 Any recommendations in this regard will be made by the local medical officer of health and Health NZ based on local epidemiology.

 The first dose of MMR is scheduled and recommended at age 12 months, if infants are given MMR from age 11 months in other circumstances, they are considered to have been given MMR1 and therefore only need one further dose, ideally given at age 15 months.
 To optimise early protection, dose two can be given from age 12 months, at least four weeks later.
 For toddlers and children older than 15 months, give both doses of MMR four weeks apart.